 A successful claim will ease the financial load on an injured person and their family so they can prioritise rehabilitation.

 Quittance's panel of lawyers have aided families claim compensation for a wide range of severe conditions and injuries.
 Injury and illness categorised as serious include serious pharmaceutical error and mesothelioma.

 More about Catastrophic injury claims

-Under a CFA, Oldham injury claimants will also not have to pay any fees upfront.
+Oldham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Oldham, Greater Manchester and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Oldham, Greater Manchester and throughout the UK make a claim without any financial risk.